SourceCatalog#

 The sky coordinates of the upper-right corner vertex of the minimal bounding box of the source segment, returned as a SkyCoord object.

-The bounding box encloses all of the source segment pixels in their entirety, thus the vertices are at the pixel corners, not their centers.
+The bounding box encloses all the source segment pixels in their entirety, thus the vertices are at the pixel corners, not their centers.

 None if wcs is not input.